salcedoe/MtMdocs/docs/matlabBasics/ControlFlow.md

 end
 ```

 …This FOR LOOP runs 10 times.
 On each iteration, the IF, ELSE conditional statement checks whether the current value of `x` is odd or even and sets the value of `eo` accordingly.
-The function **`fprint`** prints the result to the command window as follows
+The function **`fprintf`** prints the result to the command window as follows

 ```matlab title="result"

 The number 1 is odd

 The number 2 is even

 The number 3 is odd

 The number 4 is even

 The number 5 is odd

 The number 6 is even

 The number 7 is odd

 The number 8 is even

 The number 9 is odd

 The number 10 is even
 ```